eggstoastbacon/ARDUINO-YM2149F-MIDI.h/README.md

 - CH.
 14: Voices 3 **Voices(A, B and C)** **Gritty / Modulated**.
 Cannot play concurrently with other presets.
 - CH.
 15: Empty
 - CH.
 16: Empty

+## BANK B Presets (Each preset is on a different MIDI Channel)

+There are 14 more presets on Bank B but I havent completely finished them...

 ### *Note Sample Map (CH.
 10)